 Contour generation from lidar point data required a thinning operation in order to reduce contour sinuosity.
 The thinning operation reduced point density where topographic change is minimal (i.e., flat surfaces) while preserving resolution where topographic change was present.
-Contour key points were selected from the ground model every 20 feet with the spacing decreased in regions with high surface curvature.
+Model key points were selected from the ground model every 20 feet with the spacing decreased in regions with high surface curvature.
 Generation of model key points eliminated redundant detail in terrain representation, particularly in areas of low relief, and provided for a more manageable dataset.
-Contours were produced through TerraModeler by interpolating between the model key points at even elevation increments.
-Contours were generated at a 1 foot contour interval for the Cascade County dataset, with major contours labeled at 10 foot increments.
+Contours were produced through TerraModeler by interpolating between the model key points at even elevation increments (Figure 5).